GDQuest/website/content/post/2020/01/2d-platformer-demo-rework/index.md

 ## What's changed?

 The assets have stayed the same but almost everything underneath has been re-written.

+{{< youtube "77CiZ-5JKfc" >}}

 The changes include: